- I Cannot Install Boxcryptor

 - I Cannot Connect to the Boxcryptor Servers

 You can enter an invalid authentication up to five times.
-If you fail to authenticate yourself, you have to enter your Boxcryptor password or reset Boxcryptor to factory settings.
+If you fail to authenticate yourself, you will have to reset Boxcryptor to factory settings.

 These are the authentication methods you can choose from: